MCGrad: Multicalibration at Web Scale: Convergence Analysis

-The second term, $\expectation{\mathcal{L}(F_{t+1}(X), Y)} - \mathcal{L}_t(w^*(t))$ is the gap between the loss function value at the end of the $t$-th round of the algorithm and the loss function value obtained by adding an optimal linear combination of weak classifiers.
-This term can be controlled by the number of iterations used by GBM in round $t$.
-Specifically, this term can be bounded as given in Equation~(\ref{equ:rate}).
+The first term ($*$) captures the gap of the loss function values at two successive rounds of the algorithm and can be bounded by $2 \expectation{|F_{t+1}(X)-F_t(X|} + \frac{L}{2}\expectation{(F_{t+1}(X)-F_t(X))^2}$.
+The second term ($**$) measures the gap between the loss at the end of round $t$ and the loss from an optimal linear combination of weak classifiers.
+This gap can be reduced by increasing the number of GBM iterations and is bounded as in Eq~(\ref{equ:rate}).
+The lemma follows from Lemma~\ref{lem:alpha}. \end{proof}